 77%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a strong, highly actionable deployment skill with excellent executable commands and a well-structured troubleshooting table.
-Its main weakness is length — the Talon rebuild section and restart safety explanation add significant content that could be split into referenced files, improving token efficiency.
-The core deploy workflow is exemplary with clear sequencing and validation.
+This is a strong, highly actionable deployment skill with excellent concrete commands and clear workflows.
+Its main weakness is length — the Talon rebuild section and restart safety details add significant content that could be split into referenced files, improving both conciseness and progressive disclosure.
+The troubleshooting table and key paths sections are well-structured and valuable.

 Suggestions

-Move the Talon rebuild section to a separate TALON.md file and reference it with a one-line link, reducing the main skill by ~50 lines.
+Extract the Talon rebuild section (including SECRET_MAPPINGS and key paths) into a separate TALON.md file, referenced with a one-line link from the main skill.

 | Dimension | Reasoning | Score |